Conscious Leadership]đ´What Horses Taught Me About Leadership

 Lying in the grass, body aching, I realized: I had been asking the horse to fight its own nature while refusing to be clear about mine.

 âThese fifteen-hundred-pound horses, eight times heavier than most people and nearly twenty times stronger, do teach us more than they know.
 In the equilibrium of rider and horse, the animal is more powerful.
 To find harmony with this strong and nimble beast, we must first surrender to them and gain their trust.
 Indeed, riders depend on a sixth sense to relay that they respect and dignify their mounts, and ensure that both of them share the same objective as one.
-Horses, in turn, teach riders patience and empathy.â - from the book 'Horses from Saudi Arabia,' Assouline
+Horses, in turn, teach riders patience and empathy.â

-But the idea had been planted fifteen years earlier, in a New York City bookstore.
-I remember standing under fluorescent lights at Barnes & Noble, staring at a memoir about a woman who crossed Argentina on horseback.
-Something in that imageâthe raw honesty of it, the wildnessâlodged itself in me.
+I started riding seriously five years ago, though it began casuallyâa half-hearted âletâs try itâ experiment during the pandemic.
+No more flights, no more business trips or pilgrimages, no packed calendars.
+For the first time in years, I was stationed in one place, staying still.
+Yet my restlessness had to find its outlet.
+The idea of horse riding had been planted fifteen years earlier, in a New York City bookstore.
+As a young analyst on Wall Street, I was married to work; my life consisted of office and home.
+Yet, I had this inner demon screaming for freedom.
+I remember standing under fluorescent lights at Barnes & Noble after work on a Friday, staring at a memoir about a woman who crossed Argentina with a gaucho on horseback.
+Something in that imageâendless horizon, the raw honesty of it, the wildnessâlodged itself in me.
 A âsomedayâ dream.

 When I first showed up to ride, I learned quickly that horses let you sit on their backsâthey donât owe you obedience.
-My early teachers were old school horses: patient, clever, a little jaded.
-Theyâd veer off-course for a mouthful of grass, stop mid-trail just to test me.
+My overthinking and worries about âAm I hurting animals for my own pleasure?â went out the window quickly.
+My early teachers were old-school horses: patient, clever, a little jaded.
+Theyâd veer off course for a mouthful of grass, stop mid-trail just to test me.

-I had no control.
+Still, I had no control.
+I refused to pull the reins in strongly; I judged using the bit that must be hurting the tongue and mouth of horses when I pulled in the reins.
 I didnât want to hurt them, didnât want to dominate them.
 I wanted communionâbeing to being, consciousness to consciousness.
-Just like how I treat my 'brother'âour family dog.
+Just like how I treat my âbrotherââour family dog.

 But these horses had seen everything.
 They were used to riders who didnât mean what they said.
 If I wasnât grounded and clear, theyâd call my bluff.
+The minute I sat on their back, they knew instantly if I was in control or not.
+And if they donât respect you as a leader in charge, they try to get you off their back or do things in their own way.

 After that, fear took the reins.
 My body stiffened.
 Horses always notice.

 For a year, I wrestled with the ethics of it all.
 Was I complicit in their captivity?
 Were these lessons worth the price of their freedom?
 I accused instructors of being too harsh, too desensitized.
+But the instructor kept telling me, âHorses are herd animals, and when they are out in the field, they are looking for a leader to follow; so you have to be more assertive!
+Show up as a leader!â Oh, there goes my life question in leadership.
 I refused to use the whip.
 I wanted to ride kindlyâbut I was stuck, paralyzed by philosophy while making no progress.
+I was frustrated.

 All I wanted was to gallop across the land, wild and free.
 But the path to freedom demanded more than just showing up.
+Goofing around and trying to âconnectâ with horses in my way didnât work.
 It required discipline, patience, and a kind of love that looked a lot like clarity.

 So I started over.
 I studied how horses think, how they read human energy through breath and posture.
-I found a stable that valued both skill and the horsesâ wellbeing.
+I found a stable that valued both skill and the horsesâ well-being.
 I learned to respect their boundariesâand my own.
+Thatâs when it clicked: the horses werenât asking for softness.
+They were asking for truth.

 Leadership isnât dominance.
 Presence doesnât need to be aggressive.
 When I showed up groundedâclear in my directionâthey trusted me.
 We could finally move as one.

-I used to fear being too muchâtoo firm, too demandingâso Iâd retreat into silence, mistaking it for gentleness.
-Riding taught me a different kind of strength: the strength of grounded clarity.
+I used to fear being too muchâtoo firm, too demandingâso I'd retreat into silence, mistaking it for gentleness.
+Riding taught me a different kind of strength: grounded clarity.
+Presence, not pressure.
+Power in calm.

-The horses needed me to know what I wanted so they could trust me to get us there.
-Thatâs what they were asking all along: not perfection, not controlâjust truth.
+The horses needed me to know where we were going so they could trust me to get us there.
+Not perfection.
+Not control.
+Just truth.

 I still wrestle with the bigger questionsâhorses confined in stables, race or polo horses being treated harshly or sometimes killed after injuries, and the ethics of captivity.
 Nothing brings me more joy than watching a free-spirited animal running wild in its natural rhythm, in its own happiness.
 Iâll probably continue to debate these questions as I learn more about horses.